 The number of legendary names that assembled to make 1966 one of (if not the) finest years in cinematic history is astounding.
-Following films are backed by prolific masters of their own unique crafts, many of them working at the very top of their game to deliver works of stunning importance that all happened to converge on the very same year.
+The following films are backed by prolific masters of their own unique crafts, many of them working at the very top of their game to deliver works of stunning importance that all happened to converge in the very same year.
 A blissful piece of cinematic serendipity, very few years can boast an equally impressive line-up.
 Again, here’s the list of best movies of 2016.

 15. Blow-Up

 Michelangelo Antonioni’s flick is, in more ways than one, in fashion.
-It’s a story of artificiality and the aesthetic that doesn’t remotely reach the dizzying height of Michael Powel’s 1960 Peeping Tom, from which it is clearly taking a lot of its inspiration.
+It’s a story of artificiality and aesthetics that doesn’t remotely reach the dizzying height of Michael Powel’s 1960 Peeping Tom, from which it is clearly taking a lot of its inspiration.
 The movie marks an important watershed in the artist’s career in terms of working outside of Italy — Blow-Up being a revered classic of British cinema despite the maestro behind it — and understandably given the rich, multi-textured mystery that lurks in its core.
 There is always something dark and ominous in the shadows of Antonioni’s bright pop world; and this admirable mastery of layered mood is perhaps the only thing that saves it from mediocrity.

 Read More: Best Movies of 1986